SEO Basics

 • Meta Descriptions should be kept to 155-160 characters, longer descriptions may get cut off.

-Heading tags help provide a semantic structure to your page and improve readability.
+Headings help provide a semantic structure to your page and improve readability.

 • While large images have great quality, the file size of an image impacts the page load speed which is also a ranking factor.
 Ensure that your images are below 200kb without compromising the quality.
 You can test your page load speeds using the PageSpeed insights tool available.